 Then, during week 3, my ambition got the best of me and I injured myself lifting a 30-pound kettlebell above my head.
 A trip to the emergency room followed by weeks of pain medication and physical therapy kept me sidelined for three months.

 Eventually I healed, but in terms of muscle mass, I was back at square one.
 That’s when my husband suggested that perhaps it was time to consult a personal trainer.
-I was pleased to find five in the area who offered useful tips for building myself back up and making strength training a part of my regular routine.
+I was pleased to find several in the area who offered useful tips for building myself back up and making strength training a part of my regular routine.
 Best of all, most of the workouts they recommended can be done at home (or on the fly) with minimal to no equipment.
 They had some advice on the nutrition front, too.
 Here’s what they said.

 You know that old workout wisdom that advocates upper-body exercises one day, then a lower-body focus the next?
 That approach is inefficient and a waste of time, according to Ginny Wright, a certified personal trainer whose company offers total-body outdoor workouts in local parks.
 Instead, she says, try to do as many one-minute- or two-minute-long repetitions as you can of a variety of cardio and strength-building exercises, such as jump-roping, pushups, walking lunges, jumping jacks and burpees.
 (For starters, try three rounds each of five exercises.)
 “You should do something every day that elevates your heart rate,” Wright advises, rather than saving up for one big burst over the weekend.
 “A little bit of exercise [daily] is better than no exercise at all.
 It doesn’t have to be a big deal, but it should challenge you somehow.”